nowaproj/docs/docs/data-connections/supabase/auth.md

 ## 3️.
 Logged-In Page

-This is the page your users see when logged in.
+This is the page your users see when they logged in.

 1. **Add a new screen**
    - Click on the **Screens** icon.